arthurjguerra/aws-certifications/solutions-architect-associate.md

 ## IAM - Identity and Access Management
 - [FAQs](https://aws.amazon.com/iam/faqs/)
-- Manage users and their level of access to AWS
+- Manage users, and their level of access to AWS
 - Centralized control
     - IAM is global (not tied to specific regions)
 - Granular Permissions
-- Identify Federation (Faceebok, LinkedIn, etc)
+- Identify Federation (Facebook, LinkedIn, etc)
 - [MFA](https://aws.amazon.com/iam/features/mfa/)
 - You can implement your own password rotation policy
 - Groups are a collection of Users